metiviem/rscons/doc/user_guide.md

 The
 [`rscons`](../yard/Rscons/Script/GlobalDsl.html#rscons-instance_method)
-build script method can be used to invoke an rscons subprocess to perform an operation using a subsidiary rscons build script.
+build script method can be used to invoke an rscons subprocess using a subsidiary rscons build script.
-This can be used, for example, when a subproject is imported and a top-level `configure` or `build` operation should also perform the same operation in the subproject directory.
+This can be used, for example, when a subproject is imported and a top-level `configure` or `build` task should also perform the same task in the subproject directory.

 The first argument to the `rscons` method specifies either a directory name, or